The following patent was granted by

 information accordingly.

-certificate is used similarly as a digital certificate is
+used similarly as a digital certificate is used in

-used in electronic commerce (e-commerce) on the Internet
+electronic commerce (e-commerce) on the Internet today.
+Note

-today.
-Note that the present invention does not exclude
+that the present invention does not exclude other means for

-other means for uniquely identifying the Kiosk 1, e.g. using
+uniquely identifying the Kiosk 1, e.g. using a computer

 MAC address, etc.